JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Writing_Styles_of_Papers_in_UB.md

 [^2]: Kenny, Anthony.
 The Computation of Style.
 Pergamon Press Ltd., 1982

 [^3]: Sadler, William S. The Evolution of the Soul.
 Ayers Foundation, 1941, Good Cheer Press, 1990

-> Ken Glasziou is a research scientist, retired, who is active in church work in Australia.
-He is author of _Science and Religion: The New Age Beyond_ 2000 A..D. and _Christ or Chaos: The Evolution of a Revelation_.
-{.is-info}